Texas Department of Criminal Justice

-Automated information services and technology support to all TDCJ departments, Correctional Managed Health Care and other external entities by the Information Technology Division.
+Automated information services and technology support are provided to all TDCJ departments, Correctional Managed Health Care, and other external entities by the Information Technology Division.
 Approximately 32,100 personal computers, terminals, routers, radios, telephone switches and other devices are operated and supported on behalf of the agency.
-Additionally, the division operates and maintains numerous computer and telephone voice networks and a Wide Area Network (WAN) that connects parole offices, correctional facilities and administrative offices in Huntsville, Austin and across the state.
+The division also operates and maintains numerous computer and telephone voice networks and a Wide Area Network, which connects parole offices, correctional facilities and administrative offices in Huntsville, Austin and across the state.

-The Manufacturing & Logistics Division benefits the state by providing work and training opportunities for incarcerated offenders.
-The division provides quality service in warehousing operations, freight transportation, the management of the TDCJ vehicle fleet and by providing quality manufactured products and services to TDCJ and other state agencies and political subdivisions.
+The Manufacturing and Logistics Division benefits the state by providing work and training opportunities for eligible incarcerated offenders.
+The division provides quality service in warehousing operations, freight transportation and fleet management, and by providing quality manufactured products and services to TDCJ, other state agencies, and political subdivisions.

-During Fiscal Year 2008, the division oversaw five adult Prison Industry Enhancement (PIE) certification programs.
-The PIE programs located on the Coffield, Ellis, Lockhart and Michael units manufactured aluminum windows, hardwood and veneers, A/C and heating valves, computer components and wiring harnesses.
+During Fiscal Year 2010, the division oversaw four adult Prison Industry Enhancement (PIE) Certification programs located on the Coffield, Ellis and Lockhart units.
+These PIE programs manufactured aluminum windows, wood veneers, AC and heating valves, computer components and wiring harnesses.
 PIE participants earned more than $2.5 million and contributed $275,594 in federal taxes, $128,123 to crime victims’ compensation, $14,089 to restitution, $360,784 for family support, and $1,292,683 to room and board.

 Texas Correctional Industries

-Freight Transportation manages a fleet of 189 trucks and 437 trailers.
-During fiscal year 2008, four dispatch offices coordinated more than 28,000 freight hauls and logged approximately 6.4 million miles.
-Employees and offenders worked 283,971 hours.
+Freight Transportation manages a fleet of 200 trucks and 520 trailers.
+During the fiscal year, four dispatch offices coordinated more than 27,000 freight hauls and logged approximately six million miles.

-Warehousing & Supply manages eight warehouses with an average inventory of more than $26 million and maintains 6,573 items in stock.
-Approximately $129 million in supplies were distributed to food warehouses, the Prison Store in Huntsville and other facilities during Fiscal Year 2008.
+Warehousing and Supply manages eight warehouse facilities with an average inventory of $24 million and maintains 3,786 items in stock.
+Approximately $144 million in supplies were distributed from food warehouses, Prison Store warehouses and other facilities during the fiscal year.

 Human Resources Division

-The Human Resources (HR) Division provides consistent application of the agency's HR programs, policies and services to ensure compliance with federal and state laws and to fulfill the needs of the agency's employees..
+The Human Resources (HR) Division provides consistent application of TDCJ’s human resources programs, policies and services to ensure compliance with federal and state laws and to fulfill the needs of the agency’s employees.

-- Posted CO employment opportunities on Transition Assistance Online (taonline.com) and 243 military bases with transition assistance programs to attract separating or retiring military personnel and requested invitations to their job fairs.
+- Posted CO employment opportunities on Transition Assistance Online (taonline.com) to attract separating or retiring military personnel and requested invitations to their job fairs.

 Office of the Chief of Staff

 Governmental Affairs ensures that all relevant legislation passed by the Texas Legislature is implemented in a timely fashion and coordinates with legislative committees to assist in supplying departmental statistics and resource information for committee members.
-This section also assists in the coordination of special projects and fields inquiries about the agency from legislative and executive offices.
+This section also assists in the coordination of special projects and in responding to inquiries about TDCJ from legislative and executive offices.

-Executive Services provides technical support to TDCJ's executive staff.
+Executive Services provides technical support to TDCJ’s executive staff.
 Staff responds to inquiries regarding offender demographics, coordinates survey responses, maintains the Death Row Web page and provides a variety of statistical information.
-They also compile agenda and meeting materials for the Texas Board of Criminal Justice (TBCJ) meetings, produce the minutes and report on the number of community work projects.
-Additionally, staff coordinates revision of TBCJ Board Rules, the Department Policy and Operations Manual, the Human Resources Policy Manual and Windham School District policies.
-Executive Services also coordinates the State Employee Charitable Campaign, coordinates research conducted by external entities and is TDCJ's Records Management Office.
-The department produces the following publications: Fiscal Year Statistical Report, Unit Profiles, Agency Organizational Charts, General Information Guide for Families of Offenders and the TDCJ Records Retention Schedule.
+They also compile agenda and meeting materials for the Texas Board of Criminal Justice (TBCJ), produce the TBCJ minutes and report on the number of community work projects.
+Additionally, staff coordinates revisions of TBCJ rules, the Department Policy and Operations Manual, the Human Resources Policy Manual and Windham School District policies.
+Executive Services also coordinates the State Employee Charitable Campaign, coordinates research conducted by external entities and serves as TDCJ’s Records Management Office.
+The department produces unit profiles, agency organizational charts and the following publications: the Fiscal Year Statistical Report, the General Information Guide for Families of Offenders and the TDCJ Records Retention Schedule.

 Emergency Action Center

-The Emergency Action Center (EAC) staffs a 24-hour communications center to provide a link between TDCJ, TBCJ, agency managers, staff members and other state and federal agencies regarding serious or unusual incidents occurring within the agency.
-During Fiscal Year 2008, EAC received more than 16,801 reports of serious or unusual incidents occurring at TDCJ's facilities.
-EAC works with the Texas Department of Public Safety's Division of Emergency Management to monitor emergencies such as hurricanes, fires and floods that could affect TDCJ.
+The Emergency Action Center (EAC) staffs a 24-hour communications desk to provide a link between TDCJ, TBCJ, TDCJ managers, staff members and other state and federal agencies regarding serious or unusual incidents occurring within the agency.
+EAC provides valid, accurate, and timely information, which plays a critical role in managing risks associated with incidents inherent in the correctional environment.

-Staff writes and produces informational and training videos dealing with criminal justice and prison management.
+Agency staff writes and produces informational and training videos dealing with criminal justice and prison management.
 Routine duties include providing video services and footage to criminal justice agencies, news media and educators.
-Additionally, audio/visual support is provided for bimonthly Board meetings, Board committee meetings and special events.
+Additionally, audiovisual support is provided for bimonthly Texas Board of Criminal Justice meetings and special events.

-The photography section produces photographic images for a variety of agency displays and publications.
-This section also manages the agency's photo archive for distribution to various internal and external entities.
+The photography section produces photographic images for a variety of TDCJ displays and publications.
+This section also manages the agency’s photo archive for distribution to both agency and outside groups.

-Media Services' Web site coordinator integrates current information from TDCJ divisions into the agency's Web site, located at www.tdcj.texas.gov.
-The Web site features an online job search by region and type of job, press releases from the Public Information Office, online scheduling for prospective employees, an online offender search and information in Spanish.
+Media Services’ Web content manager monitors and integrates current information from TDCJ divisions into the agency’s website, located at www.tdcj.texas.gov.
+The website features an online job search by region and type of job, online applications for prospective employees, an online offender search and information in Spanish.

 Office of the General Counsel